-Thanks to its comparative perspective and its broad inventory of cultures and societies, the LESC is developing critical knowledge about what characteristics all humans share.
+A generalist scope: Thanks to its comparative perspective and its broad inventory of societal forms and cultural diversity, the LESC contributes to a critical knowledge on the characteristics univeral to all humans.
 One such characteristic – though it is not unique to humans – is the ability to organize themselves into societies, and to form mental representations of themselves in society.
-It is this ability that warrants a broad, comparative perspective.
-This perspective is bolstered by the size and flexibility of the Laboratory; the large number of researchers facilitates innovation and the exploration of new themes.
+This perspective is bolstered by the laboratory's size and flexible organisation; the large number of researchers facilitates thematic reinterpretations and innovation.

-Since its foundation, the LESC has stressed long-term fieldwork, which includes learning the local language(s) and, if possible, returning to the field repeatedly; the materials collected over years, if not decades, serve to build theory.
-The importance given to fieldwork and to the production and preservation of ethnographic material and data – a top priority of the Éric-de-Dampierre Library – goes hand in hand with an emphasis on remote locations.
-The local is not ignored, but a detour via the Other enriches the comparative exercise.
+A scientific practice constantly combining fieldwork and theoretical elaboration: Since its foundation, the LESC has stressed long-term fieldwork, which includes learning the local language(s) and, if possible, returning to the field repeatedly; the materials collected over years, if not decades, serve to build theory.
+The primacy accorded to fieldwork and to the production and preservation of ethnographic material and data – a top priority of the Éric-de-Dampierre Library – is consistent with with a (non-exclusive) emphasis on remote locations.

 In its quest for rigorous ethnographic description and interpretive models drawn from comparative sociology and social anthropology, the LESC places great importance on analysing forms of social organization and on interpreting systems of representation found on all five continents.
 Ethnographic methods are becoming more diverse, and now include tools from interactionist sociography, quantitative methods, and experimental models inspired by the cognitive sciences.
 Still, institutions of all types remain a central concern of the LESC.

-A high priority is given to mastering local languages, whether they have a standard writing system or not.
-Within the LESC, there has long been a fertile dialogue between ethnology and linguistics, in particular ethnolinguistics, and including recent developments in linguistic pragmatics and the cognitive sciences.
-The EREA, in particular, is interested in these fields; and the ethnomusicologists of the CREM favour a cognitive approach.
+Mastery of the local language(s) is prioritised, whether they have a standardized writing system or not.
+Within the LESC, there has long been a fertile dialogue between ethnology and linguistics, in particular ethnolinguistics, including recent developments in linguistic pragmatics and the cognitive sciences.
+The EREA, in particular, is interested in these fields; the ethnomusicologists at the CREM, on the other hand, favour a cognitive approach.

-History has long been a central concern of LESC researchers: the comparative exercise starts with contemporary materials, but examines them in a historical dimension, including the context in which they were collected.
+History has long been a central concern of LESC researchers: the comparative exercise begins with contemporary materials, but analyses them through a historical lens, including the context in which they were collected.
 Diachronic comparison can reveal structural changes and continuity, and also the means of transmission or rupture that organize the perpetuation and the transformations of societies and cultures.

 Interdisciplinary dialogue is intensifying and opening new areas of study on the edges of established knowledge.
-The LESC is participating in this movement by forging crossdisciplinary research topics with geography, political science, psychology, and life sciences, and is opening new fields of study that interface with the history of science, the anthropology of art and technology, museography, and even robotics.
+The LESC participates in this movement by forging crossdisciplinary research topics with geography, political science, psychology, and life sciences, and is opening new fields of study that intersect with the history of science, the anthropology of art and technology, museography, and even robotics.

 The LESC is working to transform anthropological knowledge and redefine anthropology’s intellectual sphere, and, furthermore, hopes to contribute to ongoing epistemological inquiry and research in the discipline.